2021 Festival is On! October 15-17

 Sitting is Maid Elect Morgan Paige Fleming who will reign as Queen Pomona the forty second.
 Standing left to right are Maid Olivia Ryan Harman. and Maid Gabriella Marie Sergent.

-The Mountain State Apple Harvest Festival, in its 42nd year, celebrates the apple industry, which is a valued part of the heritage of the Eastern Panhandle of West Virginia.
-Held every third weekend in October, it has become a treasured homecoming with festivities spanning over four days.
+The Mountain State Apple Harvest Festival, in its 42nd year, celebrates the apple industry, a valued part of the heritage of the Eastern Panhandle of West Virginia.
+Held every third weekend in October, it has become a treasured homecoming with festivities spanning over multiple days.

 In the fall of 1979, business and community leaders in the Eastern Panhandle came together with the intention of creating a “signature event” to include all five counties of the broader area, which would become a staple of the Mountain State’s culture.

-From this initial idea, the Mountain State Apple Harvest Festival board set about organizing contests, entertainment and craft shows that showcased the apple orchard heritage of the area.
+From this initial idea, the Mountain State Apple Harvest Festival board set about organizing contests, entertainment and craft shows that showcase the apple orchard heritage of the area.